 Spring Cloud Config: It is for providing a centralized location for applications to get their configuration information.
 It is externalized from the applications Spring cloud config provides externalized secured and easy-to-reach source of application configuration.

-Spring cloud bus: This is going to provide a simple way to push changes out and to notify clients about the config changes.
-Cloud bus provides a simple way to push dynamic changes out and
+Spring cloud bus: This is going to provide a simple way to push changes out and notify clients about the config changes.
+Cloud bus provides a simple way to push dynamic changes out.

 Spring Cloud Netflix Eureka: This is about service discovery and it allows applications to register themselves as up and ready to go.